 - Handful bay leaves

-- Add the spices, chutney, minced beef, vinegar, Worcester sauce, and stock cube.
+Add the spices, chutney, minced beef, vinegar, Worcestershire sauce, and stock cube.